firefly-iii/docs/docs/docs/firefly-iii/features/rules.md

 - In 2019
 - On the 5th of June, whatever the year.

 You can do this with the format `xxxx-xx-xx` where you change any set of `xx` into your desired outcome.
 The format is `year-month-day`.
+Keep in mind that the other `xx` pairs stay `xx` and need no change.
 Here are some examples:

 - `xxxx-xx-10`.
 Will trigger on the 10th day of any month.
 - `xxxx-04-xx`.
 Will trigger for any date in April, no matter the year or the day.